Route Planning: The Complete Guide

 For this reason, it is wise to set postcodes as required fields on your shopping cart or order form, and also give them a field to add any specific instructions for the driver (e.g concealed entrances, gate passcodes, angry dogs etc.).

 Pro Tip: If you're running large, multi-stop routes, it will really help to ensure that you have a robust ‘address validation workflow’.
 This is basically a hierarchy of how your route planner looks for addresses when routing.
 You can learn more about how SmartRoutes handles address validation here.
+You can also directly integrate your route planner with software you already use such as Shopify or WooCommerce, which will directly send delivery information to your route planner and further reduce manual errors.

 2. Internal driver communications